UlisesGascon/useful-npm-scripts/README.md

 # useful-npm-scripts
 A collection of useful npm scripts

+## :shield: Testing tasks

+- `npm run test` runs all the tests once
+- `npm run test:coverage` runs the tests and generates a coverage table and HTML report.
+- `npm run test:watch` runs the tests in watch mode.

 ## :shield: Security tasks

 - `npm run security` runs all the `security:*` tasks in parallel